Optical probes of two-component pairing states in transition metal dichalcogenides: Anisotropy in the nematic phase

-\textit{Anisotropy in the nematic phase} –– In the presence of $C_3$ symmetry, the optical conductivity satifies $\sigma_{xx} = \sigma_{yy}$.
+In the presence of $C_3$ symmetry, the optical conductivity satisfies $\sigma_{xx} = \sigma_{yy}$.
 Since the two-component nematic pairing breaks this symmetry, we consider the difference $\sigma_{xx} - \sigma_{yy}$ as a probe of the nematic pairing.
 Fig.~\ref{fig:anisotrpy_nematic_phases} shows this difference in the range of frequencies near the superconducting gap for both $\Delta_{p_x}$ and $\Delta_{p_y}$.
-A sizable conductivity occurs due to transitions near the Fermi level, with significant differences between $\Delta_{p_x}$ and $\Delta_{p_y}$ which can help determine the pairing anisotropy.
+A sizable conductivity occurs due to transitions near the Fermi level, with significant differences between $\Delta_{p_x}$ and $\Delta_{p_y}$ that can help determine the pairing anisotropy.

-As a further optical signature of the pairing in multiorbital systems, we also consider higher frequency effects which occur due to transitions from the Fermi level BdG quasiparticles to unoccupied electron states, and from occupied electron states to BdG quasiparticles.
-These occur in the frequency range where the optical conductivity of the normal state is finite (see Fig.~\ref{fig:Hlayernormalstate} (c)) and represent transfer of spectral weight due to superconductivity as discussed in Ref.~[\onlinecite{Ahn21a}].
+As a further optical signature of the pairing in multiorbital systems, we also consider higher frequency effects that occur due to transitions from the Fermi level BdG quasiparticles to unoccupied electron states, and from occupied electron states to BdG quasiparticles.
+These occur in the frequency range where the optical conductivity of the normal state is finite (see Fig.~\ref{fig:Hlayernormalstate} (c)) and represent the transfer of spectral weight due to superconductivity as discussed in Ref.~[\onlinecite{Ahn21a}].
 However, here we consider responses which are zero in the absence of pairing, due to $C_3$ and time-reversal symmetry.
 The observation of any optical conductivity is therefore a signature of multiorbital pairing, which is shown in the inset of Fig.~\ref{fig:anisotrpy_nematic_phases}.
 The anisotropy of the nematic pairing is reflected in this spectrum as well.